feilipu/yaz180/implementation_notes.md

 ## Calculating `COMMON1` addresses

 We have `$0500` bytes of aligned buffers, with the two ASCI and the APU.
-Put them at the bottom, then unaligned data starts at `$F500`.
+Put them at the bottom of `COMMON1`, then unaligned data starts at `$F500`.
 That allows the code section to flow after, and makes copying on setup a single transfer.

 The ASCI Tx buffers share a single page, and are interleaved.
 This provides 127 bytes of Tx buffer and doesn't require manual buffer wrapping.
 Page alignment ensure that we only have to increment the low address byte to have the buffer wrap properly.